The Center Patrol Road has had rock and gravel added to the surface to improve road stability and improve year-round road conditions.

 In the spring waterfowl using the Pacific Flyway stop at the refuge and on the Silvies River flood plain around Burns to refuel for their journey northward.
 Large flocks of lesser and greater sandhill cranes, and flocks of snow and Ross' geese provide spectacular viewing opportunities.
 During the summer greater sandhill cranes, trumpeter swans and a variety of ducks and shorebirds nest on the refuge.
 Large flocks of greater sandhill cranes return in the fall to feed before their journey to the Central Valley of California.
 Winter is quiet, however ducks, geese, ravens, a variety of raptors, bald eagles, great horned owls and black-billed magpies can be seen.

 The refuge and museum are open daily from dawn to dusk.
 The Visitor Center is open Monday - Thursday from 8:00 to 4:00 and from 8:00 to 3:00 on Friday.
-The Visitor Center will be closed on weekends beginning June 28th through July.
+The Visitor Center is closed on weekends.
 Brochures are available in brochure boxes outside of the Visitor Center.